Teeth Misalignment: Malocclusion Types, Causes & Fixes

 Prolonged childhood habits

-Similar to overbite, an underbite can be the result of extended childhood behaviours such as thumb-sucking, prolonged bottle feeding, or excessive use of pacifiers.
-These habits could put the jaw under excessive strain.
+Similar to an overbite, an underbite can develop from extended childhood behaviours like thumb-sucking, prolonged bottle feeding, or excessive use of pacifiers.
+These habits can place undue strain on the jaw and affect its alignment.

 Genetics